silvalis/Foamdart-Resources/RP2040Programming.md

 # Switch wiring

 The simplest method is to wire one terminal of the switch to the GPIO pin and the other to Ground.

+This means when the switch is

+-Closed/ground = LOW (0)
+-Open/floating = HIGH (1)

 NC or NO?
 It really doesn't matter.